sayansonu7/Trivium/README.md

 ## Features

-✅ **Multi-Device Authentication** - Control how many devices can be logged in simultaneously
+✅ **Multi-Device Authentication** - Control how many devices can be logged in simultaneously (for now it's 3)
-✅ **Intelligent Session Management** - Force logout from selected devices when limit is reached
+✅ **Intelligent Session Management** - Force logout from selected device when limit is reached
-✅ **Real-time Session Monitoring** - View and manage active sessions across all devices
 ✅ **Professional UI/UX** - Modern gradient design with smooth animations
-✅ **Secure JWT Validation** - Enterprise-grade Auth0 integration
+✅ **SimpleAuth integration with Auth0** - Enterprise-grade Auth0 integration
 ✅ **User Profile Management** - Display and edit full name and phone number

 ## Project Structure